What Is Sales Prospecting? [Techniques & Expert Tips]

 Finding out as much as you can about your prospect before you make contact is a crucial step in the strategic prospecting process.
 You need to be sure the person you’re targeting is a good fit for your product or service.

-LinkedIn is ideal for this, as all the information you could ever need is all there on one screen.
+LinkedIn is ideal for this.
+All the information you could ever need is all there on one screen.
 Evaluate it to make sure the prospect meets the criteria in your ICP.
 For example, you can check if they are already using your competitor.

 Don’t forget to look for ways you can make a connection with your prospect, over and above trying to sell to them.